alex19992020/AI-IT-Ticket-Triage/README.md

 <img width="1108" height="621" alt="image" src="https://github.com/user-attachments/assets/8e9a99d1-1e99-4bc1-b3bf-091356197cd4" />

-My next step was to set my API key that I created on anthropic using the command "$env:ANTHROPIC_API_KEY = "xxxxxxxxxxxxxxxxxxxxxx"".
+With the environment configured and the API key set, the first test validated the full pipeline:
-I then ran my first test to make sure it worked using the command, "python triage.py --ticket "user can't log into their email, password not working"".
-Shown below.
+"`python triage.py --ticket "user can't log into their email, password not working"`" Shown below.
 <img width="1254" height="364" alt="image" src="https://github.com/user-attachments/assets/296c3b48-6969-407c-8e5e-bf8a49ba2c06" />
 The result was a clean, correct classification end to end — the right category, sound urgency reasoning, first-response steps pulled directly from the knowledge base, and the password-reset flow correctly triggering the tie-in to the PowerShell toolkit.